Greek opposition leaders weigh coalition despite crises, poll pressure

 “It is obvious that ... this parliament cannot form a new government.
 Therefore, any delay can have destructive consequences for the country because, as I have said many times, Grexit remains in our backyard,” she told reporters after meeting conservative New Democracy leader Evangelos Meimarakis.

-Meimarakis later met leftist Popular Unity chief Panagiotis Lafazanis, his ideological polar opposite.
+Meimarakis was also due to meet leftist Popular Unity chief Panagiotis Lafazanis - his ideological polar opposite - later on Saturday.
 The two are also split over the bailout, with Meimarakis backing the deal which this week averted a debt default and Lafazanis saying “we will either finish off the bailouts or the bailouts will finish off Greece”.

-Their talks went nowhere.
-“Our differences with New Democracy are unbridgeable, chaotic,” Lafazanis said after the meeting.
-“There is absolutely no ground for cooperation with any of the parties that have voted in favor of bailouts.”
+Even if they could come to terms, the two parties would command only 101 seats in the 300-member parliament, with the rest of the deeply divided opposition ranging from communists to the ultra-right Golden Dawn.

-In saying so, he ruled out dealing with five parties: Syriza, its junior partner in the outgoing coalition and three opposition parties including New Democracy and PASOK.
+If Meimarakis fails, then Popular Unity will get three more days to have a go.
+This raises the possibility that Lafazanis might invite Meimarakis back for presumably much the same conversation all over again.

 Tsipras still leads by far the biggest party in parliament - Syriza had 149 seats before the 25 anti-bailout rebels under Lafazanis walked out - and he has yet to meet any opposition leader.
 In any case, he is highly unlikely to want a coalition deal as he pursues his ambition of governing alone, quite apart from the fact Meimarakis has called him a “bit of a fibber”.